Welcome to today's edition of the Rush 24-7 podcast.

 The government debt's not mammalian.

-It's uh a whole different breed.
+It's a whole different breed.

 The deers are from New Zealand, not Australia.

-It says the particular deer from New Zealand, the antlers grow faster than anything else in the mammal world, and that's why the extract from those antlers is sought because of the recovery time being speeded up in uh in the human body.
+And that's why the extract from those antlers is sought because of the recovery time being speeded up in the human body.

-The substance, after they do their magic and extract whatever is the active ingredient here, it's called IGF 1.
+The substance, after they do their magic and extract whatever is the active ingredient here, it's called IGF-1.

-Yeah, their antlers are the fastest growing substance on earth because of the high concentration of IG F1.
+Yeah, their antlers are the fastest-growing substance on earth because of the high concentration of IGF1.

-Oh, by the way, Ray Lewis.
+Oh, by the way, Ray Lewis, something I meant to say.

 Ray Lewis has got a simple explanation or answer for all this.